oddbird/css-sandbox/src/sass/color-spaces/proposal.md

     * If `input` doesn't have exactly two elements, throw an error.

-    * Otherwise, let `channels` be the first element and `alpha` the second element of `input`.
+    * Otherwise, let `components` be the first element and `alpha` the second element of `input`.

   * Otherwise:

-    * Let `channels` be an unbracketed space separated list of all except the last element of `input`.
+    * Let `components` be an unbracketed space separated list of all except the last element of `input`.

     * If the last element of `input` is an unquoted string that contains `/`: